JoelPomerantz/seepcity/interactive map/Vector Layer Processing Steps.md

 Convert raster layer(s) to vector paths, then export the vector data in a format that is readable by QGIS.

 [QGIS](#in-qgis)
-Transform/georeference the geometry so that its size and position are accurate the in coordinate system, and save the data in a format readable by Mapbox.
+Transform/georeference the geometry so that its size and position are accurate the in the chosen coordinate system, and save the data in a format readable by Mapbox.

 [Mapbox](#in-mapbox-studio)
-Import the data and add it as a layer to the Seep City map style.
+Import the data and add it as a layer to the Seep City map style in Mapbox Studio.

 ###In Photoshop: